 3.8.2.2 The sequence and the contents in 3.8.2.1 are only illustrative, can be changed and not all positions may even be used.

 3.8.3 Indication of additional parameters in this optional data block can be a way of transforming the designation of a material into a specification for a particular application.
-This may be done for example by reference to a suitable national Standard or to a Standard-like generally established specification.
+This may be done for example by reference to a suitable national standard or to a standard-like generally established specification.

 NOTE — Data Block 7 is optional, the parameters and the codes to be mutually decided between the recycler and buyer.
 The number of positions in the data block will be decided accordingly.